 Over the last two years, we have reorganized our activities focused on substantive support for existing users and their accounts into our new User Success group, now consisting of approximately 600 colleagues, most with domain experience and credentials in infrastructure engineering.
 User Success has enabled us to transition from traditional paradigms of on-demand technical support, and episodically contracted professional services, to instead delivering proactive and continuous engagement with users and accounts through "Success Plans."
 Success Plans are designed with our accounts' business outcomes in mind ensuring that users and accounts maximize the value achieved from our solutions.
-Working collaboratively with our accounts, User Success Specialists deliver Success Plans through structured engagements based on explicit and standardized "Success Blueprints" that include annual planning, virtual or in-person engagements with subject matter experts, and quarterly business reviews.
-Typically, our User Success colleagues engage with our accounts remotely.
-Success Plans, based on allotted credits toward multiple Success Blueprints per calendar quarter, are bundled into our new E365 commercial program which has grown rapidly among our larger accounts.
+Working collaboratively with our accounts, User Success Blueprints' that include annual planning, virtual or in-person engagements with subject matter experts, and quarterly business reviews.
+Typically, our User Success Blueprints per calendar quarter, are bundled into our new E365 commercial program which has grown rapidly among our larger accounts.